kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 To fix this, the filter is added to the handler chain in the aggregator which proxies clients to an API server that is capable of handling their request.

-When an upgrade or downgrade is performed on a cluster, for some period of time the api servers are at differing versions and are able to serve different sets of built-in resources (different groups, versions, and resources are all possible).
+When an upgrade or downgrade is performed on a cluster, for some period of time the API servers within the control plane may be at differing versions; when that happens, different subsets of the API servers are able to serve different sets of built-in resources (different groups, versions, and resources are all possible).
+This new alpha mechanism lets you hide that skew from clients.

 ## CRD Validation Ratcheting